BierDoktor/ud-prettier-theme/README.md

 This is a fork of the original theme by Johannes Schiel https://github.com/Johannes-Schiel/ud-vsc-theme

-_I have made some changes to the theme to make it more to my liking_ _I have also added some extra features to the theme_
+_I have made some changes to the theme to make it more to my liking, I have also added some extra features to the theme_